-And the guy says, “No, we don’t see any connection between the two of these things.”
-You know, or the fact that Rocky Flats, the largest plutonium-making place in the world, is just down the road, or NORAD is just up the road.
-Or, yeah, we’ve got about ten missile silos around the area here, those don’t have anything to do with anything, you know.
-And it’s like — and then I go — and then his final line, the PR guy from Lockheed Martin, he says, you know, “because the violence these kids did at the school, it’s like, you know, they got mad at these kids, and as adults, with our missiles that we’re building here at Lockheed, we just don’t go drop bombs on people because, you know, we’re mad at them for something.”
+And the guy says, "No, we don’t see any connection between the two of these things, you know, or the fact that Rocky Flats, the largest plutonium-making place in the world, is just down the road, or NORAD is just up the road.
+Or, yeah, we’ve got about 10 missile silos around the area here.
+No, those don’t have anything to do with anything, you know."
+And it’s like—and then I go—and then his final line, the PR guy from Lockheed Martin, he says, you know, "because the violence these kids did at the school, it’s like, you know, they got mad at these kids, and as adults, with our missiles that we’re building here at Lockheed, we just don’t go drop bombs on people because, you know, we’re mad at them for something."

 And it’s just like it just begged, you know, a response.
 And so, for the next three minutes in the film, I take those, the viewers of the film, through a little journey, to the tune of Louis Armstrong singing "What a Wonderful World," of everything that’s happened in my lifetime, from the overthrow of Mosaddeq in Iran to the overthrow of the democratically elected president of Guatemala, Arbenz, to, you know, all the times where we actually have used violence as a means to our ends as the United States of America.